northwang-lucky/soft-storage/docs/guide/other/questions-and-answers.md

 - Q: Why can't I use `interface` to define TypeScript types?

 - A: Because the key of the type defined by `interface` does not have a `string` type signature.
-But Smart Storage sets type constraints like `Record<string, unknown>` for the incoming generics.
+But Soft Storage sets type constraints like `Record<string, unknown>` for the incoming generics.
 So, use `type` to instead of it.

 ## About Remove and Clear